 Lefty Or Righty? – Stoma Siting

 If I haven’t already peaked your interest, then I will have to explain what the above title is about.
 For everyone with a stoma, you may not even think about its location on the body.
 It is something that has been bugging me for a while, as my stoma is sited on the left and most people that I follow have a right-sided stoma.
-So am I rare with mine being on the left, or is it something else that caused my stoma to be sited on my left side for both of the surgeries I have had in the last two years?
+Am I rare with mine being on the left, or is it something else that caused my stoma to be sited on my left side for both of the surgeries I have had in the last two years?

 I decided to run some polls across my various platforms to ask this question: are you a lefty or a righty regarding stoma location?